 Julien Venne, Researcher, United Nations University

 Open Innovation and technologies to design healthcare solutions.
-Jose Marcilla and Dr. Izarzugaza will discuss about what the digital era represents for the pharma industry and the healthcare system.
+Marion Chalumeau and Dr. Izarzugaza will discuss about what the digital era represents for the pharma industry and the healthcare system.
 They will exemplify how we can co-create, design and launch innovative solutions for patients and healthcare professionals with enablers like BIOME, the Digital Innovation Hub by Novartis.

-Dr. Yann Izarzuzaga Perón, Oncologist, Jiménez Díaz Foundation University Hospital
+Dr. Yann Izarzugaza Perón, Oncologist, Jiménez Díaz Foundation University Hospital

 10:00 – 10:25 Covid-19 Impact on Dispersion of Healthcare to the Home